 The results presented suggest that cod tend to avoid the colder portions of the thermal habitat in this region and consequently change their spring distribution from one year to the next, depending on ocean climate conditions.
-This result is not without exception however (e.g. 1983 and 1987) and there may be other reasons for the observed changes in distribution.
+This result is not without exception however (e.g. 1983, 1987 and 2004) and there may be other reasons for the observed changes in distribution.
 For example, the extreme variations in the catch rates on St. Pierre Bank, in particular, may be the result of a temperature dependent increase in catchability.
 It could also be related to other biological or environmental factors, such as increase in prey species or a shift to a more suitable environment for prey species.
-Variations in the catch rates in the warmer water of the most western regions of Subdivision 3Pn may be influenced by environmental conditions in the 1983-1995 surveys have been converted to equivalent Campelen trawl units there may be some residual effects remaining in the series, which may have contributed to some of the increase in the catches of smaller fish during 1996-2003.
+Variations in the catch rates in the warmer water of the most western regions of Subdivision 3Pn may be influenced by environmental conditions in the Gulf of St. Lawrence, either for cod or their prey, or both.
+Although the numbers of fish from the 1983-1995 surveys have been converted to equivalent Campelen trawl units there may be some residual effects remaining in the series, which may have contributed to some of the increase in the catches of smaller fish during 1996-2004.
 Variations in water temperature in the area, particularly on St. Pierre Bank and the eastern areas of 3P may also influence spawning success and possibly improved survival and growth rates of cod.